Try, Test and Learn Fund

 We are looking for your new or innovative ideas on how we can improve workforce participation or capacity to work for people within these three groups.
 The Try, Test and Learn Fund Handbook provides detailed information about how the Fund works, including the submission process and how ideas will be selected for further co-development and funding.
 You should also read the accompanying Questions and Answers which provide further clarification on the Handbook information.

 Once you are ready to submit your ideas, visit the Submit an idea page.

 We encourage collaboration in the generation of ideas for the Try, Test and Learn Fund.
 If you want to read others’ ideas, visit the View ideas page.

-To assist the ideas generation process, we are organising a Policy Hack in Melbourne, scheduled for 10 February 2017.
-The Hack is an opportunity for you to work alongside others to develop innovative policy ideas that may be funded under the Try, Test and Learn Fund.
+To assist the ideas generation process, we held a Policy Hack in Melbourne, on 10 February 2017.
+The Hack was an opportunity for our stakeholders to work with the Department and each other to develop innovative policy ideas that may be funded under the Try, Test and Learn Fund.

 We also want to hear from those who want to contribute but don’t wish to attend the Hack or submit an idea for a particular support or service.
 If you want to discuss the barriers faced by people in the priority groups, or what you think works to support people in these circumstances, then come and join the discussions.

 We strongly advise you to read the available supporting material before submitting your idea.
 The Try, Test and Learn Fund Handbook, Questions and Answers, and additional supporting material can be found on our important information page.
 This page will be updated as additional material becomes available.
 If you want to be notified of updates, subscribe to our newsletter.